BICuror/Equalizer/README.md

 # Equalizer
 Equalizer with beat detection for Unity

-To add your songs, drag audio files in SongSetter in Main scene
+To add your songs, drag audio files in SongSetter, AudioClips in Main scene